 Peptides, which are short proteins consisting of around 2 to 50 amino acids, are known for their flexibility.
 This characteristic makes it challenging to achieve highly accurate predictions of PepPIs.
 A variety of SOTA ML and DL models summarized in this review have been designed and applied to predict PepPIs, which are key to \textit{de novo} peptide drug design.

 Apart from their well-documented high efficiency and accuracy requirements, ML/DL methods offer several other advantages in the predictions of PepPIs.
 Compared to Docking or MD Simulation methods, ML or DL methods offer diverse options for model inputs.
 DL methods, such as transformers and language models, have been shown to achieve great success in predicting PepPIs solely on sequence information.
 Instead of original sequence or structure information, ML methods can also incorporate multi-level information such as evolutionary information, secondary structures, solvent accessible surface area, and so forth, which could significantly enhance the accuracy of the prediction.
 Furthermore, more interpretability can be provided by ML/DL methods.
 Attention mechanism assists in demonstrating the internal dependencies between residues and the contribution of each residue to PepPIs.
 Graph models capturing multi-scale structure information of peptides and proteins are able to provide insights into the underlying peptide-protein binding chemical principles and binding patterns.
 Moreover, ML/DL techniques exhibit a degree of generalizability.
-Transfer learning could facilitate the models trained on certain peptide-protein binding datasets to generalize to other peptide-protein complexes.
+Some advanced techniques like transfer learning or one-shot learning models, which have been applied in protein engineering and protein-ligand interaction prediction \cite{Shamsi2020,Horne2022, AltaeTran2017, Mi2022}, could facilitate the models trained on certain peptide-protein binding datasets to generalize to other peptide-protein complexes.